zephyrproject-rtos/zephyr/doc/reference/kernel/index.rst

 simple LED wearable, and store inventory tags.

-Applications requiring more memory (50 to 900 KB), multiple communication devices (like WiFi and Bluetooth Low Energy), and complex multi-threading, can also be developed using the Zephyr kernel.
+Applications requiring more memory (50 to 900 KB), multiple communication devices (like Wi-Fi and Bluetooth Low Energy), and complex multi-threading, can also be developed using the Zephyr kernel.
 Examples of such systems
 include: fitness wearables, smart watches, and IoT wireless gateways.